Bickleigh Castle: Stable block

 The thatched former stable block was rebuilt in the 19th century on the site of an earlier building.
 It is surmounted by a turret clock, and has now been converted into accommodation and reception rooms.

 Grounds

 It is set in 60 acres of grounds of which 5 acre are landscaped.
-The outer wall, gardens and fish ponds in front of the Keep Gatehouse were landscaped during the ownership of Sir Thomas Carew, Bt., in the 18th Century.
+The outer wall, gardens and fish ponds in front of the Keep Gatehouse were landscaped during the ownership of Sir Thomas Carew, Bt, in the 18th century.
 The ponds were created from the remnants of the Norman moat.
 The garden walls, gate piers and gates are also designated as listed buildings.

 Current use

 The Castle was open to the public from 1970 to 1990 and was visited by 20,000 people each year.
 The Castle is currently open to public visitors by prior appointment; guided tours last approximately one hour.

-The Castle and surrounding buildings are now used principally to host prestigious bespoke Weddings, and also House Parties, Events and Bed & Breakfast.
+The Castle and surrounding buildings are now used principally to host weddings, and also house parties, events and bed & breakfast.